Protecting Our San Francisco Bay

 To receive a Compliance Certificate for your property demonstrating that all of the PSLs located on the property are without leaks and have proper connections, proceed to the guidelines and select the condition that applies to you.

 Generally, to receive a Compliance Certificate, the following steps will be taken:

 - Hire a contractor to inspect your PSL.
-Commonly, this consists of a closed-circuit television (CCTV) inspection allowing for the contractor and you to visually see the condition of your PSL, including instances of offset joints, root intrustion and cracked or broken pipe segments which would prevent your PSL from passing the verification test.
+Commonly, this consists of a closed-circuit television (CCTV) inspection allowing for the contractor and you to visually see the condition of your PSL, including instances of offset joints, root intrusion and cracked or broken pipe segments that would prevent your PSL from passing the verification test.